savannstm/rvpacker-txt-rs/README.md

 If you want to make some edits to the source code - edit frontend files in `src-dev` directory, or backend files in `src-tauri/src` directory.

 After the build, `target` directory will be created in the `gui-tauri/src-tauri` path, containing binary file with program build and distributable bundled packages in the `target/bundle` directory.

+## gui Directory

+This folder contains the source code of old program version, written with Electron.

 ## translation Directory